Q. Why use hard disks to store music? Why not metal rods, special cards or CD’s?

 Q. Are all carillons alike?

 A. Whether it’s a $4,000 or a $40,000 system, most digital carillons consist of four basic components.
-They are:

 2. The computer controller.
 While all electronic carillons include a computer, BRG does not attempt to hide this fact.
-This allows us to use a full color screen and standard computer keyboard to control the system.
+This allows us to use a large format, full color screen and standard computer keyboard to control the system.

-4. Outdoor speakers.
-BRG uses quadruple redundant 400 Watt speakers.
 The question to ask those overpriced systems is, “ What part of your system is worth $40,000?
 Is it the computer, the amplifier, sound source, or what?”
 The answer, of course is, none of the above.

 Q. What is the song storage capacity of the BRG Carillon?